Well-known for its proximity to the scenic backwaters of Kerala, Kochi (formerly Cochin) is a large historical coastal city in south-west India.

-Famously a seaport since the year 1341, fort Kochi has architectural influences from times of Portuguese, British and Dutch rule and is the perfect place to start exploring Kerala from.
-Kochi, Kerala is home to stunning beaches, surrounded by the sloping hills of the Western Ghats and the lush greenery of rice paddy fields.
+A seaport since 1341, Kochi has architectural influences from the times of Portuguese, British and Dutch rule and is the perfect place to start exploring Kerala from.
+Home to stunning beaches, Kochi is surrounded by the sloping hills of the Western Ghat mountain range and lush rice paddy fields.

-Once you’ve decided to volunteer in Kochi, exploring the city is a must in your free time.
-After you’ve taken in the sights at Fort Kochi, there are a number of places to visit in Kerala, under 100 miles from the city center.
+If you’re planning a trip to India, exploring this city is a must.
+After you’ve taken in the sights at Fort Kochi, there are a number of places to visit in Kerala, all less than 160 kilometres from the city centre.

-The backwaters of Kerala are often a great starting point: especially the Kochi to Alleppey route.
-However, we have found some other offbeat day trips to take!
-Here are our five best day trips.
+The backwaters of Kerala are a great starting point – especially the Kochi to Alleppey route.
+We’ve put together some other day trips you can take.
+Here are our top five.

-No Kerala trip is complete without a chance to visit the backwaters.
-Kochi to Alleppey is the most traveled route of the backwaters of Kerala.
-However, the more remote area of the backwaters is the area surrounding Kumarakom.
+No Kerala trip is complete without a visit to the backwaters.
+While Kochi to Alleppey is the most-travelled route, the more remote area of the backwaters is the area surrounding Kumarakom.

 The boat turns and you head toward a small mangrove, where the trees are bowed over, dipping their leaves into the sparkling water.
 Monkeys call to one another in the trees above you.
 The sunlight dances across the water as the bow breaks the flat surface, sending ripples toward the boat.

 It takes just over one hour by car to get to the backwaters of Kerala from Kochi.
 Public transport is reliable, with the option of a bus ride to the village of Kumarakom.

 Take a day trip to the largest waterfall in the state.
 Athirappilly Falls is a top place to visit in Kerala.
 The waterfall cascades down 24 metres into the Chalakudy River, with a dramatic roar as it meets the pool below.